 The HIPAA Privacy Rule deals with the accessing and sharing of medical and personal information of any individual, while the HIPAA Security Rule more specifically deals with national security standards for protecting health data created, received, maintained or transmitted electronically, also known as electronic protected health information (ePHI).

 The Cloud service providers such as AWS are considered business associates as per the HIPAA regulations.
 The Business Associate Addendum (BAA) is an AWS contract under HIPAA rules to ensure that AWS appropriately safeguards protected health information (PHI).
 It also serves to clarify and limit, as appropriate, the permissible uses and disclosures of PHI by AWS.
 AWS needs to sign Business Associate Addendum (BAA) before you can start the usage of AWS for your HIPAA compliant workloads.

-AWS implements shared responsibility model where security and compliance is a shared responsibility between AWS and Customer.
-AWS manages security of the cloud while security in the cloud is managed by AWS customer.
+AWS implements a shared responsibility model where security and compliance is a shared responsibility between AWS and Customer.
+AWS manages the security of the cloud while security in the cloud is managed by AWS customer.